Last update : 02 Nov 2013

 Q2: What are the licensing details?

 Briefly, the RTOS and PiXCLe are fully licensed on a per board basis.
-Customers are required to purchase the PiXCL Code Studio for the first board, and can purchase additional board only licenses afterwards.
+Customers are required to purchase the PiXCL Code Studio for the first board, and can purchase additional board-only licenses afterwards.
 PiXCL Code Studio is licensed per developer seat, which allows one primary workstation and one additional backup system e.g. a laptop for that developer.
 Commercial quantity licenses are available, and can include source codes if required.

 Q3: How fast does the board boot up?

-The Decaf-1 and Decaf-2 boot in less than a second.
+All the Decaf boards boot in less than a second.

 Q4: What USB device classes do they support?